ferenckata/SQSeminarPaper/manuscript.md

 In parallel, during code reviews we encountered and discussed several examples where modularization was implemented.
 Our toolkit collects stand-alone scripts that are by definition modules to be used.

-We covered the following topics in lecture forms to gain understanding in ways to improve modularization: object-oriented programming, class diagrams and unified modelling language in general, design patterns, software architecture, Snakemake [@doi:10.12688/f1000research.29032.1], S4 objects, R package development, a case report from the organization of the JASPAR database project [@doi:10.1093/nar/gkad1059], and a review on the book titled The Pragmatic Programmer [@ISBN:9780135957059].
+We covered the following topics in lecture forms to gain understanding in ways to improve modularization (**Supplementary Table 2**): object-oriented programming, class diagrams and unified modelling language in general, design patterns, software architecture, Snakemake [@doi:10.12688/f1000research.29032.1], S4 objects, R package development, a case report from the organization of the JASPAR database project [@doi:10.1093/nar/gkad1059], and a review on the book titled The Pragmatic Programmer [@ISBN:9780135957059].
 We understood that modularization can take form in many levels.
 On the smallest scale it can mean naming parts of the code by organizing them into functions.
-Once a code grew, we can start refactoring into classes and focus on the coherence and coupling of the parts.
+Once a code grew, we can start refactoring into classes and focus on the coherence and coupling of the parts (**Supplementary Figure 1-2**).
-When building a pipeline of scripts, we can identify coherent modules that would translate to rules in Snakemake [@doi:10.12688/f1000research.29032.1].
+When building a pipeline of scripts, we can identify coherent modules that would translate to rules in Snakemake [@doi:10.12688/f1000research.29032.1] (**Supplementary Figure 3-4**.)
 To sum up, modularization means the continuous monitoring of the code, the recognition of a code that grew too much, and the re-structuring into smaller parts.
 It involves an understanding that the code is not a static entity, but an ever-growing, ever-changing organism.

-In a large distributed project clean coding style may be trivial, but because the bioinformatic projects are often handled by a single person, it is very possible to make the code complex and obfuscated.
-We observed in code reviews that during data analysis parts of the code are re-run in an ad-hoc manner (e.g. by commenting out or re-writing parts), making it increasingly difficult to explain the code or reproduce the same analysis.
-At the start of implementation of regular meetings, the recurring comments were about modularization, documentation, and variable declarations, until these became standard among the members.
-After about half a year, it was established understanding for everyone involved that code organized into functions is preferred over the so-called "spaghetti code".

 A recurring question is whether a script needs refactoring or can remain a prototype.
 Taschuk and Wilson [@doi:10.1371/journal.pcbi.1005412] suggest a cut-off where a script is being reused, shared with others or used to produce findings in a publication.
-This definition would potentially include the majority of code written by bioinformaticians, but the time spent on improving the scripts should be weighed against the time required to deal with suboptimal code.
+This definition would potentially include the majority of code written by bioinformaticians, but the time spent on improving the scripts should be weighed against the time required to deal with suboptimal code on a case-by-case basis.
+With practice, and being exposed to lot of code, modularization can become the norm and the distance between a prototype and a refactored code can be significantly reduced.

 ### Testing ###

 As highlighted in the literature [@doi:10.48550/arXiv.1804.01954], testing is a difficult concept for scientific software.
 However, it is also a central concept in team programming, as test coverage increases trust and allows the safe addition of new features by any member.
-We revisited testing multiple times: discussed debugging tools, how to write unit tests in python (```pytest``` and ```unittest```) and R (```testthat```), what type of functions can be tested, why automated tests are beneficial and how to implement them via continuous integration services (e.g. GitHub Actions).
+We revisited testing multiple times (**Supplementary Table 2**): discussed debugging tools, how to write unit tests in python (```pytest``` and ```unittest```) and R (```testthat```), what type of functions can be tested, why automated tests are beneficial and how to implement them via continuous integration services (e.g., GitHub Actions).
 The main difficulty was for us to see testing as software testing beyond the validation of the scientific feature of the software that can be shown on a small test data.
 Similarly to modularization, a recurring question was when to start adding tests.
 Although there is no hard threshold, we tend to identify a sweet spot when the code has not grown too much so that refactoring is a daunting task, but also not changing too much so that test coverage would be a wasted effort.
-In general, we advise on testing earlier than one would feel like (i.e. I will start tomorrow after I implement this new idea).
+In general, we advise on testing earlier than one would feel like (i.e. departing from the mindset: "I will start tomorrow after I implement this new idea").
 Code reviews are a very nice platform to discuss tests: to get the input from peers on how to challenge the implementation.
 This part is actually a scientific endeavour, when edge cases can be thought of and the properties of the biological question can be discussed.